nhu92/SDRmapping/phase/README.md

 # Python code for phasing haplotypes in Chr15 males in Salix exigua
-....
-Some codes are universal for any output from beagle5
+(Some codes are universal for any output from beagle5)

+(in progress)